phatware/WritePadSDK/README.md

 You can use the sample source code in your project when integrating with WritePad SDK.
 The sample source code is provided "AS-IS" without any warranties.
 For more information, see the license and warranty disclaimer at the beginning of each source file.

+## Compiling the sample project (Xamarin)

+-   **WritePadSDKiOSSample** sample project is included with the SDK.
+This is a universal app, which targets iPad and iPhone devices, however for handwriting recognition demonstration purposes, we recommend to try it on iPad due to the larger screen size.

+    1. Locate the WritePadSDKiOSSample.sln file in the WritePadSDKiOSSample folder and open with Xamarin Studio.
+    2. Build the project and execute on the device or emulator.
+    3. When application starts, write one or more words in the selected language (English is set by default) horizontally on the yellow pad, and then press the Recognize button to convert to text.
+You can also use the Return gesture (see documentation for description of gestures).

+-   **WritePadSDKAndroidSample** sample project for Android OS is also included with the SDK.

+    1. Locate the XamarinSDKSample.sln file in the WritePadSDKAndroidSample folder and open with Xamarin Studio.
+    2. Build the project and execute on the device or emulator.
+    3. When application starts, write one or more words in the selected language (English is set by default) horizontally on the yellow pad, and then press the Recognize button to convert to text.
+You can also use the Return gesture (see documentation for description of gestures).

+**Note:** the handwriting recognition library is a native library with standard C APIs.
+You can access any of C function from the library directly from C# very similarly on either platform.
+For example:

+-   **on iOS:**
+    `[DllImport("__Internal", EntryPoint = "HWR_GetResultWord")]
+    private static extern IntPtr HWR_GetResultWord( IntPtr reco, int nWord, int nAlternative );

+    public static String recoResultWord(int column, int row) { return Marshal.PtrToStringUni(HWR_GetResultWord(recoHandle, column, row));
+    }`

+-   **on Android:**
+    `[DllImport("libWritePadReco.so", EntryPoint = "HWR_GetResultWord")]
+    private static extern IntPtr HWR_GetResultWord(IntPtr reco, int nWord, int nAlternative);

+    public static String recoResultWord(int column, int row) { return Marshal.PtrToStringUni(HWR_GetResultWord(recoHandle, column, row));
+    }`

 **Please note that a use the SDK sample code, or any portion of it, in